ciscoheat/simplest-sitegen/README.md

 ## Feedback wanted

-Comments, bug reports, feature requests that will keep things simple(st), are very welcome as a [github issue](https://github.com/ciscoheat/simplest-sitegen/issues).
+Comments, bug reports and feature requests that will keep things simple(st), are very welcome as a [github issue](https://github.com/ciscoheat/simplest-sitegen/issues).

 Thanks for reading, and enjoy simplicity for a change!